apppoint-release/BizAPP-Docs/docs/cloningrepo.md

-The repository in BitBucket or GitHub are remote repositories which are configured as either public or private.
+The repository in BitBucket is a remote repository which is configured as private.
 Both Public and Private repositories can be cloned to create a local copy on your system.
 Cloning a repository syncs it to your local machine.
 Both the locations have to be synchronized to add, edit files and then push and pull updates.
-Public repositories can be cloned using Https where no authentication of user is required.
+Public repositories can be cloned using HTTPS where no authentication mechanism is required.

-From Source tree, you can view all the remote repositories of BitBucket/GitHub that are set as “Public” or “Private” and for which Read/Write access is given.
+From Source tree, you can view all the remote repositories of BitBucket that are set as “Public” or “Private” and for which Read/Write access is given.
 Cloning can be done using either SourceTree OR BitBucket/GitHub

-## Cloning Build - BitBucket/GitHub
+## Cloning Build - BitBucket
-If your account in GitHub or BitBucket has been authenticated (or given access), then the remote repositories will be listed in Sourcetree.
+If your account in  BitBucket has been authenticated (or given access), then the remote repositories will be listed in Sourcetree.
 To clone remote repositories from BitBucket or from Sourcetree:
 1. Open the repository in BitBucket (using the link provided) and click Clone.
 2. In the Clone this repository window, select HTTPS and click Clone in Sourcetree.
-OR

  ![cloneinbitbucket](/images/clonerepo/clonebitbucket.png)

 3. Open Sourcetree.
-Select File>>Clone/New, and Click Remote.
+Select **File >> Clone**, and Click Remote.
 The Sourcetree opens in a new window.

 ### Cloning from Sourcetree
 The Remote tab shows list of all the remote repositories available for the current user.